 Once executed, CryptoLocker connects to randomly generated domains to download the public key to be used in encryption.
 The extensions of the domains include:

 CryptoLocker then searches for files with certain file extensions to encrypt.
-The file extensions include important productivity documents and files such as .doc, .docx, .xls, .pdf among others.
+The files it encrypts include important productivity documents and files such as .doc, .docx, .xls, .pdf, among others.
 This encryption will be discussed in the succeeding question.

 CryptoLocker changes the system's wallpaper with a notice that informs user that their important files are encrypted.

-To decrypt these files and make them accessible again to users, they are persuaded to purchase the private key for either US$300 or 300 Euro.
+To decrypt these files and make them accessible again to users, they are persuaded to purchase the private key for either US $300 or 300 Euro.
 In some cases, the payment demanded can go as high as US $500 of 500 Euro.

 How does the encryption work?